javaGhost1/instaswappa/README.md

 *** Thanks again!
 Now go create something AMAZING! :D -->
 # instaswappa
+An online store with a variety of functionality.
 Ensure you have python installed on your machine

 ### Setup